Obafemi Martins: Inside ex-Super Eagles star's ₦800 million nightclub in Lagos

 Martins’ legacy in football is well documented as the prolific striker featured in Europe’s top four leagues, turning out for major clubs like Inter Milan, Newcastle United, Wolfsburg, Rubin Kazan, and Levante.

-With 42 caps and 18 goals for the Super Eagles, Martins was not only consistent but also profitable, earning a fortune throughout his career.
+With 42 caps and 18 goals for the Super Eagles, Martins was consistent and profitable, earning a fortune throughout his career.

 Rather than rest on his laurels, the former Inter Milan forward invested heavily in real estate, with prime properties across Lagos, including VGC, Lekki’s Chevy View Estate, Ikoyi, and Victoria Island.
 He also owns an estate in Como, Italy, and a thriving fashion line in the U.S.